“Echoes From The Hill” documentary

 In February 2022, a trailer was released for a forthcoming documentary called “Echoes From The Hill.”
 The Arlington Tomorrow Foundation provided significant funding for the project.
 It was co-directed and co-produced by King Hollis and Lindell Singleton, who have extensive filmmaking experience.
 The Arlington Historical Society contributed photos and additional resources, while Fielder Museum served as one of the filming locations.
 AHS Executive Director Geraldine Mills is an associate producer of the documentary and appears on-screen in interviews.

-“Echoes From The Hill” poster
+“Echoes From The Hill” premiere screening

 “Echoes From The Hill” screening